TimCares/MasterThesis/docs/thesis/background/knowledge_distillation.typ

 two probability distributions.
 The mathematical formulation is as follows:
 Let $f(dot)$ be the teacher model, $g(dot)$ the student model, and $bold(x)$ the input sample of the modalitiy used, e.g. an image.
 We define $bold(u)=g(bold(x))$ and $bold(z)=f(bold(x))$ as the output of the teacher and student model, respectively.
-Those are the logits, and for a classification task of e.g. 1000 classes, vectores of length 1000 ($bold(u) in RR^1000 and bold(z) in RR^1000$).
+Those are the logits, and for a classification task of e.g. 1000 classes, vectors of length 1000 ($bold(u) in RR^1000 and bold(z) in RR^1000$).
-A best practice is to divide the logits by a temperature parameter $tau$, before applying the softmax function @kd @kd_survey, which smooothes the probability distribution further, as illustrated in @prob_dist_kd.
+A best practice is to divide the logits by a temperature parameter $tau$, before applying the softmax function @kd @kd_survey, which smoothens the probability distribution further, as illustrated in @prob_dist_kd.

 #figure(
   image("../figures/prob_dist_kd.png"),